 A note about the NPCs.
 While there is a considerable list of NPCs provided, as I mentioned previously, none are essential to the plot.
 That means that the rather hefty task of getting some use out of most of these fuckers as more then window dressing will be up to the brilliant and merciful GM and the vagaries of emergent player-driven gameplay.

 Pros: Spahn’s final ride.
 Dark Fantasy, adventure, terror, madness, violence.
 A thousand colorful faces!
 Come one!
 Come all!
 The Conscientious Conjurer!
 The Mage of Meticulousness!
 The Doge of Dark Fantasy!

 Cons: The long list of NPCs might be a bit unwieldy for some.
 Fairly Linear, though it is possible to skip some parts or get some people killed.
 Bossfight difficulty coupled with enclosed location = TPK IF YOU SUX.
 The plot is not QUITE there and the writing could be tighter.

 Spahn ends with a good send off.
 It’s nowhere near flawless and the second act, while perfectly fine in itself, feels a little redundant, included more as a sort of slavish devotion to the classic three act structure then any sort of ding-an-sich.
-Spahn shows us once again that low-fantasy, event/character driven murder mystery DnD is pretty cool.
+That being said Spahn shows us once again that low-fantasy, event/character driven murder mystery DnD is pretty damn good.
 I can’t quit you brother.
 7 out of 10.